ganlab/MMNET/README.md

       --weight_decay    # L2 regularization strength to prevent overfitting
-      --factor  # Factor by which the learning rate is reduced when performance plateaus --patience    # Number of consecutive epochs without improvement before reducing the learning rate --genetic_relatedness_path    # Path to save the generated genetic_relatedness
+      --factor  # Factor by which the learning rate is reduced when performance plateaus --patience    # Number of consecutive epochs without improvement before reducing the learning rate --genetic_relatedness_path    # Path to save the generated genetic relatedness --windows_mechanism   # Windows mechanism 0: don't use windows_mechanism, 1: windows_mechanism by chromosome --windows_chr   # the number of chromosomes in a window
   ```

   Although we provide recommended [parameter settings](save/parameter_to_generate_genetic_relatedness.md), considering differences in hardware, users are advised to carefully determine these parameters based on error variations during training.
 The constructed genetic_relatedness will have a significant impact on the prediction performance of MMNet.